Postpartum Psychosis – the illness you’ve probably never heard of

 Dr Jess Heron

 ‘For example, whereas some episodes of PND may be treated with antidepressants, PP often needs antipsychotics and mood stabilisers to help women begin to recover.
 For some women with PP, antidepressants may trigger the worsening of the illness or rapid cycling between mood states.
 Additionally, PP almost always requires appropriate inpatient treatment in a Mother and Baby Unit.
-Here, health professionals are specially trained in treating perinatal mental health problems, supporting breastfeeding, bonding and the development of parenting skills.
+Here, health professionals are specially trained in treating perinatal mental health problems, supporting breastfeeding, bonding, and developing parenting skills.
 It’s traumatic for new mums if they have to be separated from their baby at this critical time and impacts greatly on a woman’s experience of care and their confidence in parenting.’

 My story: Laura Dockrill

 ‘Experiencing postpartum psychosis was bewildering and frightening,’ Laura said.
-‘We had no idea what was happening and the symptoms left me feeling confused, afraid and, at times, suicidal.
+‘We had no idea what was happening, and the symptoms left me feeling confused, afraid and, at times, suicidal.

 ‘Jess and the team at APP reached out to me while I was in recovery, bringing with them a boatload of love, warmth and hope, sharing information, and introducing me to an amazing network of women that I have been engaged with ever since.